Sieyalixnet/NC-Viewer/README.md

 # NC-GUI

 A Rust + Tauri + Svelte + WebGL project, which provides an easy way to preview NetCDF data with GUI.
+It can extract the data from NetCDF file, and render them in a 3D model with WebGL.
+You can see the preview here: <https://sieyalix.net/view#NC_Viewer>

 It is only supported in Windows because it contains DLL files.